chroma-core/chroma/rust/wal3/README.md

 Thus each wal3 log service will independently manage its own dirty log.
 This allows us to scale because each log server will maintain its own independent dirty log.
 This does raise the operational complexity of getting logs to compact.

+## Failure

+Failure to write the dirty log is not a problem because it will simply fail the write.

+## Scaling

+Changing the number of logs requires a hashing scheme that maps N compactor nodes onto M log service nodes.
+Because the dirty log doesn't drop that a collection is dirty until it advances, it suffices to make every compactor pull from every log during times of change.

+I'd like to make it more efficient than that.